septentrio-gnss/mosaicHAT/README.md

 ### Raspberry Pi Serial

 Serial communication with Raspberry Pi is conducted by connecting COM1 of mosaic to Raspberry Pi UART pins: TX (GPIO 14) and RX (GPIO 15).
 GPIO 14 is pin 8 on the GPIO header whereas GPIO 15 is pin 10.
-Raspberry Pi's TX is connected to mosiac's RX1 while RX is connected to mosaic's TX1.
+Raspberry Pi's TX is connected to mosaic's RX1 while RX is connected to mosaic's TX1.

 According to the hardware manual, non-zero voltage should not be driven to mosaic's input pads while in standby mode.